seankim658/Million-Song-Data-Analysis/README.md

 # EMSE 6586 Million Song Data Analysis

 This project repo is for Michael Salceda and Sean Kim.
 This holds our EMSE 6586 final project: an exploration and analysis of the Million Song dataset (http://millionsongdataset.com/).
+Due to the size of data available in the entire Million Song dataset, we are only using the Million Song Subset dataset which has 10,000 songs versus the full 1,000,000 songs.

 ## Description
 ...